-Securian is a fee-based advisor managing more than $12.3 billion in assets.
-There are more than 1,000 advisors on staff, most of whom also work as broker-dealers.
+Securian is a fee-based advisor.
+There is a massive team of advisors on staff, most of whom also work as broker-dealers.
 Most of the clients at Securian are individuals, but the St. Paul, Minnesota-based firm also works with institutional clients.

 Securian Financial Services Background